ANU (band): History

 In July 2016, ANU released their first EP ANU, which included two songs, ANU and Living Hometown.
 On December 27, they released their single, Joke / It's All A Game.

 On May 20, 2017, they released their second single, Fly.

 In 2018, their third single GA·GA and fourth single 1376 were released on February 14 and July 31, respectively.
-High Peaks Pure Earth translated the music video to “1376” into English.
 The video by ANU features both established and new singers and rappers from all over Tibet, TMJ, Dekyi Tsering, Tashi Phuntsok, Uncle Buddhist and Young13DBaby.

 In January 2019, they participated in China's long-running singing competition Singer 2019 as the first professional challenger of the season and won Pre-Challenge-Face-Off, defeated Liu Yuning.